 Data Point #1: Tech workforce size and growth

-Pittsburgh has about 10,000 more tech workers than Waterloo, but Waterloo is part of the Toronto-Waterloo Corridor – home to over 314,100 tech workers with 44% growth over five years.
+It’s a strong victory for Waterloo here.
+Not only does Waterloo region have more tech workers than Pittsburgh, but we are part of the Toronto-Waterloo Corridor – home to over 373,600 tech workers.
 Together, these regions create a tech powerhouse that easily outpaces Pittsburgh in workforce size.

-While Pittsburgh’s tech workforce has shrunk by 20% over the past five years, Waterloo experienced one of the highest growth rates among 50 markets in CBRE’s 2024 Scoring Tech Talent report.
-With strong talent concentration and rapid growth, Waterloo is on track to surpass Pittsburgh’s tech workforce.
+While Pittsburgh’s tech workforce has shrunk by 5.7% over the past three years, Waterloo experienced one of the highest growth rates among 50 markets in CBRE’s 2025 Scoring Tech Talent report.
+With strong talent concentration and rapid growth, it’s no surprise that the Waterloo community is once again the #1 small tech talent market in North America.

 Data Point #2: Population growth

 Waterloo’s population growth far outpaces Pittsburgh’s, especially among young professionals.
-It leads all 50 ranked communities in growth for people in their 20s and 30s – key talent pipelines for growing businesses.
-Meanwhile, Pittsburgh saw a decline in its 20-something population, with a -4.3% decline in growth.
+Our community leads all 50 ranked communities in growth for people in their 20s and 30s – key talent pipelines for growing businesses.
+Meanwhile, Pittsburgh saw a decline in its population of 20s-30s, with a -3.4% decline in growth.

 This surge in young, employable talent strengthens Waterloo’s workforce and adds to its appeal for companies looking to expand.

 Although Pittsburgh and Waterloo are both classified as midsized tech hubs, Waterloo is more affordable for companies looking to expand.
-Over the course of a year, it costs almost one million dollars less to set up shop in Waterloo vs. Pittsburgh.
+Over the course of a year, it costs almost $10M less to set up shop in Waterloo than in Pittsburgh.

 Waterloo’s business affordability is due to our Canadian tax advantages and lower real estate and salary costs.
 Corporate income and payroll taxes are lower in Canada than in the United States, while tax credit programs like SR&ED can save companies up to 66.5% of R&D costs.